christianhelle/curlgenerator/docs/MIGRATION.md

 This document explains the migration from the .NET version to the Rust implementation of cURL Request Generator.

+> **📦 .NET Version Repository**
+>
+> The .NET version is now maintained in a separate repository: https://github.com/christianhelle/curlgenerator-dotnet
+>
+> This allows both implementations to be actively developed and maintained independently.

 ## Why Rust?

 The decision to rewrite cURL Request Generator in Rust was driven by real-world user feedback and pain points: